SAP-samples/cloud-cap-samples-java/README.md

 ## Deploy to SAP Business Technology Platform, Kyma Runtime

+**TIP:** You can find more information in the [Deploy Your CAP Application on SAP BTP Kyma Runtime](https://developers.sap.com/mission.btp-deploy-cap-kyma.html) tutorial and in the [Deploy to Kyma/K8s](https://cap.cloud.sap/docs/guides/deployment/deploy-to-kyma) guide of the CAP documentation.

 ### Preconditions

 - BTP Subaccount with Kyma Runtime
-- BTP Service Operator installed in the Kyma Runtime
 - BTP Subaccount with Cloud Foundry Space
 - HANA Cloud instance available for your Cloud Foundry space
 - BTP Entitlements for: *HANA HDI Services & Container* plan *hdi-shared*, *Launchpad Service* plan *standard*